Begin… Explore… Discover… Create…

 Even after treatment ends, life may seem to get back to “normal”.
 While other people may not see it, you may be aware that the traumatic effects of the experience may remain alive within you.

-Deena provides individuals and couples the support necessary to face the trauma of cancer in their lives.
+Davida provides individuals and couples the support necessary to face the trauma of cancer in their lives.
 She can help you navigate the many struggles that confront you throughout the treatment process.
-After treatment is completed, Deena continues to help you integrate the meaning and impact of this life changing event.
+After treatment is completed, Davida continues to help you integrate the meaning and impact of this life changing event.

 This intimate support group allows you to share your whole range of experiences in a safe environment with other parents who understand.
 Some topics we may discuss include: